osg-htc/virtual-school-pilot-2020/docs/materials/htc/part3-ex1-queue.md

 Selecting Jobs
 --------------

 The `condor_q` program has many options for selecting which jobs are listed.
-You have already seen that the default mode (as of version 8.5) is to show only your jobs in "batch" mode:
+You have already seen that the default mode is to show only your jobs in "batch" mode:

 ``` console
 username@learn $ condor_q